Sports Coach Logo Sports Coach Training Principles Fitness Components

 Why Yoga Works

 It is not unusual for professional athletes, coaches, or advisors to chase health fads that have not been substantiated by scientific research or actual results.
-Remember the Phiten necklaces and Power Balance bracelets that claimed to be able to regulate the flow of energy in the body?
+Remember the Phiten necklaces and Power Balance bracelets that claimed to regulate the flow of energy in the body?
 Yoga, however, has significantly more evidence to support its claims of promoting wellness.

 The Evidence to Support Yogic Claims